rockstor/rockstor-core/README.md

 # Who should use it?

 Rockstor can be used by consumers and organizations, both big and small.
-As of the current release, it's intended for home users, DIY NAS builders and smaller organizations that need NAS or personal cloud in a box.
+As of the current release, it's intended for advanced home users, DIY NAS builders and smaller organizations that need NAS or private cloud in a box.
 Go [here](http://rockstor.com) for more information.

 # Getting started